 This blog post has gone in a different direction than originally intended, and I will leave the examples of anti-immigrant feelings in Korea here.
 I again feel that I strongly need to emphasize that I do not feel unwelcome in Korea.
 For every 1 person who dislikes the presence of foreign teachers, there are 100 smiling students and parents thanking us for moving across the world to help educate Korean children.

 I guess the biggest thing I have learned from my immigrant status, beside the understanding that my actions do not only reflect myself, but my demographic as a whole, is that we all have to have a bit of understanding for immigrants in own countries.
 When I returned home last December, I felt aggressively defensive when I heard comments along the lines of, "and my gardener doesn't speak a damn word of English, you are in our country, learn our language."
-Moving to a new country is a huge life step, one which comes with many challenges you wouldn't expect.
+Moving to a new country is a huge life step, one that comes with many challenges you wouldn't expect.
 Your gardener, waiter, taxi driver, English teacher... they are all working a full time job, and are trying to support themselves and maybe an entire family with probably not a very high paying job.
 (And not everyone is as lucky as I am to be an immigrant in a country with such great health care...)Learning a language is hard, and you have no right to assume that they are not doing, to the best of their abilities, what they can to learn the native language.
 The most important thing to remember is that we are all people, and with that human title, you will find a lot of really great individuals, and some massive weirdos in the mix, but you should not judge someone based on their immigrant stamp in a passport.

 Much love to you all, unless of course you are Yie Eun-woong...